 NetValue HMO, Access+ HMO and EPO Drug Copays

 Blue Shield offers a large pharmacy network that includes chains such as Walgreens, CVS, and Rite Aid, as well as other retail pharmacies.
-In addition, we feature a convenient mail-order prescription service benefit.
+Find a network pharmacy.

-* Maintenance drugs are those prescribed to treat chronic health conditions such as asthma, diabetes, high blood pressure, or high cholesterol, and are taken on an ongoing, regular basis to maintain health.
-For a list of covered maintenance medications, please visit the Pharmacy Benefits section of our website at blueshieldca.com/calpers.
+Maintenance drugs are those prescribed to treat chronic health conditions such as asthma, diabetes, high blood pressure, or high cholesterol, and are taken on an ongoing, regular basis to maintain health.
+See the list of covered maintenance medications.

 To receive covered medications from PrimeMail, you must first register online, by phone or by mail to provide the basic information required, such as your name, shipping address, payment method, and drug allergies.
 Instructions for each registration method are listed below: